 What is ray tracing?

-Ray tracing refers to the real-time tracing of light to produce more realistic and higher-quality lighting effects than typical rasterized techniques.
+Ray tracing refers to real-time light tracing to produce more realistic and higher-quality lighting effects than typical rasterized techniques.
 It has several use cases, including improved shadows, ambient occlusion, reflections, and global illumination.

-The first ray-tracing-capable graphics cards arrived on the scene in 2018, with the Nvidia GeForce RTX 20 series.
+The first ray-tracing-capable graphics cards arrived in 2018, with the Nvidia GeForce RTX 20 series.
 AMD joined in on the fun with its Radeon RX 6000 series in 2020, with Intel following with its Arc discrete GPUs in 2022.

-Toggling on ray tracing options greatly increases GPU load, however, and can have a dramatic impact on frame rates.
+Toggling on ray tracing options greatly increases GPU load and can dramatically impact frame rates.
 As such, it’s typically wise to use them in conjunction with performance-enhancing tools such as Nvidia DLSS, AMD FSR, or Intel XeSS.

 What is rasterization?